Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset Information.} ~ \textbf{PAMAP2} is a physical activity monitoring benchmark that includes recordings of 18 different activities, carried out by 9 participants equipped with three inertial measurement units and a heart rate monitor.
-The \textbf{MIMIC-IV} ecosystem contains deidentified clinical data from ICU patients, including lab measurments, vitals, notes, and chest X-rays.
-We consider two tasks: in-hospital mortality (IHM) and length-of-stay (LOS) prediction. \textbf{CMU-MOSI} is a multimodal dataset of 2,199 annotated YouTube vlog opinion segments with audio, video, and text, used here for binary sentiment classification (positive vs. negative). \textbf{WESAD} is a wearable sensor dataset from 15 subjects in a lab study, with physiological and motion data from chest- and wrist-worn devices.
-It supports affect recognition across six states, including stress, amusement, and meditation. \textbf{Opportunity} provides multi-modal sensor recordings from wearable, object, and ambient devices, capturing natural and scripted daily activities of 4 subjects in a realistic home-like environment.
+\textbf{Dataset information.} ~ \textbf{PAMAP2} \citep{reiss2012introducing} is a physical activity monitoring benchmark that includes recordings of 18 activities, carried out by 9 participants equipped with 3 inertial measurement units and a heart rate monitor.
+The \textbf{MIMIC-IV} \citep{johnson2023mimic} ecosystem contains deidentified clinical data from ICU patients, including lab measurements, vitals, notes, and chest X-rays.
+We consider two tasks: in-hospital mortality (IHM) and length-of-stay (LOS) prediction. \textbf{CMU-MOSI} \citep{zadeh2016mosi} is a multimodal dataset of 2,199 annotated YouTube vlog opinion segments with audio, video, and text, used here for binary sentiment classification. \textbf{WESAD} \citep{schmidt2018introducing} is a wearable sensor dataset from 15 subjects in a lab study, with physiological and motion data from chest- and wrist-worn devices.
+It supports affect recognition across six states, including stress, amusement, and meditation. \textbf{Opportunity} \citep{chavarriaga2013opportunity} provides multi-modal sensor recordings from wearable, object, and ambient devices, capturing natural and scripted daily activities of 4 subjects in a realistic home-like environment.

-\textbf{Baselines.} To validate the effectiveness of \name~ in enhancing multimodal learning, we benchmark it against a diverse set of state-of-the-art models.
-The comparison covers: (1) fundamental monolithic backbones, including multi-head self-attention based Transformers \citep{vaswani2017attention} and multi-time attention for irregular time series (mTAND) \citep{shukla2021multi}; (2) task-specific fusion models, such as MulT \citep{tsai2019multimodal} and MISTS \citep{zhang2023improving}; and (3) multimodal MoE, including FuseMoE \citep{han2024fusemoe} and I2MoE \citep{xin2025i2moe}.
+\textbf{Baselines.} To validate the effectiveness of \name~in enhancing multimodal learning, we benchmark it against a diverse set of state-of-the-art models.
+The comparison covers: (1) standard monolithic backbones, including multi-head self-attention based Transformers \citep{vaswani2017attention} and multi-time attention for irregular time series (mTAND) \citep{shukla2021multi}; (2) task-specific fusion models, such as MulT \citep{tsai2019multimodal} and MISTS \citep{zhang2023improving}; and (3) alternative multimodal MoE approaches, including FuseMoE \citep{han2024fusemoe} that does not incorporate multimodal interaction, and I2MoE \citep{xin2025i2moe} that uses interaction-specific experts.

 \textbf{Implementation.} We split PAMAP2, WESAD, and Opportunity into training, validation, and test sets by subject.
 For MIMIC-IV, we use the first 48 hours of each ICU stay as input and randomly assign the stays to training, validation, or test splits.
 For MOSI, we adopt the official train/val/test splits provided in Multibench \citep{liang2021multibench}.
 Unlike the other datasets, MIMIC-IV and MOSI contain many more sequences, and the target for each sequence is a single static label rather than a label sequence.
 When computing RUS values for these datasets, we focus on a single time step $n$, taking $Y^n$ as the label for each input sequence while still considering multiple lags $\tau$ from the end of the sequence.
 Because the RUS computation aggregates across multiple sequences, the resulting variety of labels ensures that the estimation of $P(Y^n)$ does not produce a degenerate distribution.